The Heart in Chinese Medicine

 Foods and Herbal Medicine for the Heart

 As the heart is related to the element of fire, it corresponds with the colour red and summer-time.
 All foods which are red in colour resonate with the heart.
 Foods which are naturally plentiful in summer-time, i.e. grown in season are nourishing for the heart.
 Many summer fruits which are red or with pink and purple tones are potent aphrodisiacs and nourish the heart fire, e.g. cherries, figs, strawberries, raspberries, pomegranate, quince, apple e.t.c.
 Other foods with a red colour are known to help gently nourish the spleen and heart, e.g. red rice and Chinese red dates.
 The flavour bitter is one of the 5 flavours which directly relates to the heart.
 Foods and herbs which are bitter help to nourish or treat conditions affecting the heart.
 Bitter greens like rocket, watercress, lettuce, celery and vegetables with bitter skins like cucumber and melon are all nourishing for the heart in moderation and during summertime.
 Many herbs that have a stimulant affect on the heart and kidneys, for example the commonly used coffee help to facilitate the movement of the heart creating a mild euphoric effect.
 The petals and bud of rose flower are also used to help support movement of heart and liver when emotions may be stuck and our mood feels low.
 There is a beautiful Persian Silk tree with pink feather like flowers which is commonly seen in Aotearoa, the latin name is Albizia julibrissin.
 In Chinese medicine the bark (He huan pi) of this tree and the flowers (He huan hua) are used to help calm and anchor the spirit and facilitate the movement of emotions which are stuck.
 The Chinese name of this tree is He huan translated as ‘collective happiness’.
-Interestingly, a large specimen of this tree lives outside the mental health hospital department of Te Whatu Ora in Tauranga.

 Emotions of the Heart